Hyperfixation vs. Hyperfocus: ADHD, Autism, and Mental Illness

 Although the name suggests, the attention deficit does not necessarily mean they lack complete awareness.
 Instead, they have difficulty managing the mind to perform the tasks at hand.

 Because, on a positive note, children with hyperfocus have been deemed unique and gifted, as their focus keeps them excessively engaged in creating something exceptional.
-Though, excessive stress on pointless things or activities can harm one’s quality of life.
+However, excessive stress on pointless things or activities can harm one’s quality of life.

 Hyperfixation

 However, it is a kind of extreme fixation on a particular show, person, or thought.
-So it is a coping mechanism for people suffering from anxiety disorders, depression, and autism.
+So, it is a coping mechanism for people suffering from anxiety disorders, depression, and autism.
 According to, hyper fixation can last for years, unlike hyperfocus, where a person shifts their focus after completing a specific task.

 Now, binge-eating, obsession over an ex-partner, using a particular cloth, etc., also come under the paradigm of hyper fixation.
 Then it releases a dopamine rush into the brain.
 Therefore, the person will always enjoy what they are doing, whether it is good or not.